Maryland Court Records

 What is a Felony in Maryland?

 In some felony cases, the prison term may be accompanied by some years of probation or a hefty fine.
-In addition, convicted felons may forfeit some of their civil rights, such as the right to hold public office as a U.S. citizen, join the armed services, and vote.
-Felonies in Maryland vary in severity, even though there is no specific classification of felony crimes.
-Common examples of felonies in Maryland and the penalties they carry include:
+In addition, convicted felons may forfeit some of their civil rights, such as the right to vote or bear arms.

 - First-degree murder: Life imprisonment or the death sentence.